 - Direct Debit and standing order facilities

 They may charge a monthly account fee.

-Banks also provide basic bank accounts, which can be used just for deposits and withdrawals.
-These don't offer overdrafts.
+Banks also provide basic bank accounts.
+These can be used for deposits and withdrawals, but won't offer overdrafts.
 Banks may also offer current accounts designed for students or graduates.

 Explore more: Choosing a current account

 Types of savings account

 There are several types of savings account available.
 The one that will suit you will depend on your savings goals, how long you want to put your money away for and whether you have a lump sum to save.
 Here are some of the different types of accounts:

 - regular savings accounts give you the opportunity to put away some money each month